 Dance in the Season with a Colorful Salad!

 We dance around the May Pole every year at our church, often in the soggy rain, but always with delight that spring is finally here!
 If we are lucky, we engage a local troupe of Morris Dancers as well.
 The food around our shared meal is colorful and gay, using the best of this and last year’s seasons of harvest.
+This salad is made to imitate the beautiful, gayly colored ribbons of the May Pole.

-This mostly raw ribbon salad is made with roots vegetables from the previous season, enhanced with what is available from our local greenhouses and first crops.
+This mostly raw ribbon salad is made with root vegetables from the previous season, enhanced with what is available from our local greenhouses and first crops.
 Use what you can find that is both delicious and colorful (or looks really cool like the local native fiddleheads).
 This is still the time of making do, but with the promise of what is ahead.

 Rainbow carrots of multi color, sliced into ribbons with a vegetable peeler